What is Davos?

 What impact does Davos have?

-WEF describes itself as a new kind of institution, with the adaptability, entrepreneurialism, and stakeholder trust necessary to be a platform with the power to make change.
-In the run-up to the COVID-19 pandemic, it was fashionable to question the value of the meeting in Davos.
-But the upheavals and isolation of the pandemic have, to many, underscored its ongoing value and a record turnout is expected in 2023.
+WEF describes itself as a new kind of institution, with the adaptability, entrepreneurialism, and stakeholder trust necessary to make it a platform with the power to make change.
+The upheavals of the COVID-19 pandemic have, to many, underscored the organization’s ongoing value.

 For McKinsey senior partner Tracy Francis, the value of the Davos meeting is in “the human interaction of a multitude of different types of entities—start-ups, nonprofits, governmental organizations, business.
 There’s a lot of talk about a new world order, but I do think that just being together in person and exchanging ideas increases connectivity.”

 To keep up to date with McKinsey’s Davos coverage, visit McKinsey and WEF.
-Additionally, search for #davosagenda on social media, and look out for live events with McKinsey experts in the time leading up to the January meeting.
+Also, search for #davosagenda on social media and look out for live events with McKinsey experts in the time leading up to the January meeting.
 And stay tuned for Davos updates in your inbox.

 Circle of blue chairs